 The Company is a controlling company.
-Below there is a diagram showing our simplified corporate structure as of December 31, 2022, including the effects of the Merger between several Companies of the Group made in December 2021, as well as the reincorporation of Rones del Caribe, S.A. de C.V. to the group.
+Below there is a diagram showing our simplified corporate structure as of December 31, 2023.
 The graph does not include sub-controlled companies without assets and those that do not perform significant transactions.

 ix) Descriptions of the Key Assets